What ReString String Is Best For You?

 Pick the profile that matches how you win points and how you like contact to feel.

-Zero for spin and power, Sync for control and feel, Vivo for balance and direct feedback.
+Zero for power and spin, Sync for control and feel, Vivo for control and spin.

 About the Author: Juan is the co-founder of ReString.
 He was born in Argentina, raised in Japan, and moved to the US to pursue college tennis.
 He now plays as an ATP & WTA hitting partner.